vaikunthsd/smart-contracts/README.md

 Implemented portions of the DAO (Decentralized Autonomous Organization)in Solidity.
 ## Getting Started

-First, access [Node.js website](https://nodejs.org/) to download it and then install it on your machine.
+First, access the [Node.js website](https://nodejs.org/) to download it and then install it on your machine.

 Next, we need to install Truffle, an Ethereum development environment.